kurichich/Election-Analysis/README.md

 Python 3.7.6, Visual Studio Code

 ## Election Audit Results
-The analysis if the election shows that:
+The analysis of the election shows that:
   - There were 369,711 total votes cast in the congressional election.

   - There were 3 Counties in the precinct: